 Occasionally, bitches display clinical signs associated with a concurrent disease like liver disease, which might exacerbate the vaginitis.
 In fact, the most common problems reported in dogs with vaginitis are urinary tract infections (26 to 60 percent of cases), vaginal anatomical anomalies (20 to 36 percent of cases), and systemic disease (15 percent of cases).

 Unlike juvenile vaginitis, adult vaginitis is less likely to resolve by itself.
 If you suspect that your adult dog has canine vaginitis, your vet will be able to prescribe her the best treatment for her condition.
 This is especially important if your dog has a concurrent condition alongside her vaginitis.
 Urinary tract infections are the most common issues reported alongside vaginitis.

 Symptoms of Vaginitis in Dogs

-Vaginitis in dogs manifests through a number of symptoms.
-These symptoms include vulvar licking, increased frequency of urination, scooting or rubbing the vaginal area, and swelling.
-In a small survey of dogs with vaginitis, 33 percent had mucoid discharge, 20 percent had mucopurulent, and 27 percent had a purulent discharge.
-Rarely, the discharge is tinged with blood.
-True hemorrhagic discharge is not described in dogs with uncomplicated vaginitis.
+Vaginitis in dogs can cause various symptoms, including excessive licking of the vulva, increased urination frequency, scooting or rubbing the vaginal area, and swelling.
+In a small survey, it was found that 33 percent of dogs with vaginitis had mucoid discharge, 20 percent had mucopurulent discharge, and 27 percent had purulent discharge.
+Although rare, sometimes the discharge may be tinged with blood.
+However, true hemorrhagic discharge is not observed in dogs with uncomplicated vaginitis.

 To alleviate the discomfort, your dog may lick her vaginal area more frequently than usual and may also rub it against furniture or the floor.
-Vaginitis sometimes causes painful urination, so your dog might express discomfort and pain when urinating.
+Vaginitis can sometimes lead to painful urination, causing your dog to express discomfort and pain while urinating.

 How to Treat Vaginitis in Dogs